judahpaul16/gpt-home/README.md

 # 🏠 GPT Home
 GPT at home!
 Basically a better G**gle Nest Hub desk assistant made with Raspberry Pi and OpenAI API.

+* *This guide assumes you're using Ubuntu Server as your Raspberry Pi operating system.
+You may need to make certain modifications to accomodate other operating systems*

 ## 🛠 System Dependencies

 Before running this project on your Raspberry Pi, you'll need to install some system-level dependencies in addition to the Python packages.

+1. Update your package list:
+    ```bash
+    sudo apt update
+    ```

+2. Make sure the Universe repository is enabled:
+    ```bash
+    sudo add-apt-repository universe
+    sudo apt update
+    ```

 ### Required Dependencies